neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-nlb-with-ssl/README.md

-#AWS Network Load Balancer with SSL Termination
+# AWS Network Load Balancer with SSL Termination

-## This custom template has two vital prerequisites.
+## Description

+This custom CloudFormation Template (CFT) provides a method of deploying Neo4j with a secure (SSL/TLS) connection between the client and the Network Load Balancer.

+## Prerequisites

+There are two vital prerequisites which must be met prior to deploying this template:

-1) You have a FQDN which you own and are able to create DNS entries against (hereafter known as "SSLDomain")
+1) You have administrative access to an internet Domain and are able to create DNS entries against (hereafter known as "SSLDomain")

 2) You have created (or are able to create) a TLS Certificate in AWS Certificate Manager, pointing to SSLDomain